POS System Credit Card Processing: Without vs. Built-In

 1. You want to simplify processes.
 With a third-party solution, you must reconcile your POS with the card payments terminal.
 Using an integrated solution, this step – and several others – would be eliminated, improving your data accuracy and accounting processes.

 2. You want an all-in-one solution.
 Modern POS systems include tools to manage every aspect of your business.
-FTx POS includes inventory, accounting, timeclock, and payment processing.
+FTx POS includes inventory, accounting, Time Clock, and payment processing.
 A POS system with card processing reduces your software costs and keeps everything unified.

 3. You want to reduce tech needs.
 An integrated system reduces your need to manage multiple vendors and tech.
 Plus, this simplifies your support needs.
-If you have a problem with either system, you can contact the same helpdesk.
+If you have a problem with either system, you can contact the same help desk.

 4. You want to hit the ground running.
 Integrated solutions have less complexity compared to integrating separate systems.
 They’re ideal for businesses that want to open and start accepting payments ASAP.

 5. You want a bundle deal.
 Choosing an integrated solution increases your negotiating power.
-FTx POS offers bundled hardware and, even, free POS hardware, if customers meet processing volume requirements.
+FTx POS offers bundled hardware and, even, free POS hardware if customers meet processing volume requirements.

 Key Considerations When Choosing a POS Processing Solution

 No matter if you need a system with or without card processing, always shop around.
-Credit card fees, having service interrupted for vague reasons, or having funds locked away call happen if you choose a processor that’s not right for your business.
+Credit card fees, having service interrupted for vague reasons, or having funds locked away can happen if you choose a processor that’s not right for your business.

 Here are some points you should always consider: